Vocabulary word Consummate - Practice with online flashcards, spelling bees and vocabulary quizzes

 The adjective 'consummate' finds its origins in the Latin word 'consummare,' which consists of two elements: 'con,' meaning 'completely,' and 'summus,' meaning 'highest' or 'utmost.'
 The term 'consummare' originally meant 'to bring to an end' or 'to complete fully.'
 Over time, it evolved to encompass the idea of achieving a high level of excellence or perfection in a particular activity or skill.
 Therefore, the etymology of 'consummate' reflects the notion of reaching the utmost level of proficiency or accomplishment, emphasizing a state of being extremely skilled and accomplished in a specific endeavor, often to the highest degree possible.

-Quiz: Find the meaning of consummate
+Find the correct meaning of the adjective consummate:

 Try Again!